0day-ci/linux/Documentation/fpga/dfl.rst

 Ports (and related AFUs) are accessed via PF by default, but could be exposed through virtual function (VF) devices via PCIe SRIOV.
-Each VF only contains 1 Port and 1 AFU for isolation.
+Each VF only contains 1 Port (On IOFS design, the VF is designs without Port) and 1 AFU for isolation.
 Users could assign individual VFs (accelerators) created via PCIe SRIOV interface, to virtual machines.

 The driver organization in virtualization case is illustrated below: